-A typical dialer system for call centers automatically dials numbers from a database of contacts on behalf of individual agents.
+Automated calling systems for call centers automatically dial numbers from a database of contacts on behalf of individual agents.
 When dialing numbers from contact lists, call dialers can detect invalid numbers, busy signals and disconnected lines, as well as identify whether the call has been answered by a real person or an answering machine.
 The system can be configured to either route calls to agents based on agent availability, connect to an IVR or play a pre-recorded message once the dialer software recognizes the call has been picked up by an actual person.

-Why are call dialers important in the call centers?
+Why are call dialers important in call centers?

-Automated call dialers are critical in today’s call centers, particularly those focused on outbound operations such as outbound lead generation, lead acquisition and sales.
+Having a call dialer is critical in today’s call centers, particularly those focused on outbound operations such as outbound lead generation, lead acquisition, and sales.
 According to the sales stats, the average sales rep makes 52 calls every day, while about 15% of their time is spent leaving voicemails.
 That basically means 36 hours of wasted time each month per single agent in a typical sales team.
 With a dialer contact center solution, agents can automate the process of calling numbers from a list of leads or a huge customer base.
 This will improve their productivity as there’s no time wasted on dialing numbers manually, busy signals or voice mail answers.

 Benefits of using a call dialer

-Having a calling dialer can benefit businesses and organizations of nearly any type and any size.
+Having phone dialers can benefit businesses and organizations of any type and size.
 Without dialers, call centers would have faced significant downtime, as typing in numbers and dialing them is extremely time-consuming.
-Auto dialers free agents from dialing calls manually, which saves them a great deal of time and effort.
-In addition, since call dialers are able to filter out busy lines, voicemails and disconnected numbers, calls are routed to agents only when a real person picks up.
-That means more calls per agent, increased call connection rates, less agent idle time, more agent talk time and more time for each lead.
+Autodialers free agents from dialing calls manually, which saves them a great deal of time and effort.
+In addition, since call dialers are able to filter out busy lines, voicemails, and disconnected numbers, calls are routed to agents only when a real person picks up.
+That means more calls per agent, increased call connection rates, less agent idle time, more agent talk time, and more time for each lead.
 All that results in improved overall agent productivity and performance.

 Types of VoIP dialers for call centers

-When to use: They are usually used for telemarketing, lead generation, outbound sales and proactive customer support in outbound call centers with large call center teams who are typically required to handle high outbound call volumes.
+When to use: An automated dialer can be a lifesaver when it comes to telemarketing, lead generation, outbound sales, and proactive customer support in outbound call centers with large call center teams who are typically required to handle high outbound call volumes.

 Is auto-dialing illegal?